Biden says Obama will be 'out on the trail' for him

 BIDEN FALSELY CLAIMS OBAMA GAVE 18,000 PEOPLE CLEMENCY, WAS ACTUALLY LESS THAN 2,000

-Obama also pilloried Trump as he gave one of the major addresses during the Democratic National Convention in August.
+Obama also pilloried Trump as he gave one of the marquee addresses during the Democratic National Convention in August.

+The former president traveled to Pennsylvania to give his address from the Museum of the American Revolution in Philadelphia.

 On Tuesday, Obama released a new video urging Americans in 24 key states to vote in this year’s election.